Boosting long lived particles searches at $\mu$TRISTAN: Expected sensitivity

 \, , \ee with $i=1,2$.
 Averaging over all the events we obtained the probability ${\cal P}_{\rm TOT}$ for at least one $\phi$ particle decaying in the detector volume.
 The total event yield is then computed as \be N_{\rm TOT} = \sigma_h^{\rm VBF} \times {\cal L} \times {\rm BR}(h\to \phi\phi) \times \varepsilon \times {\cal P}_{\rm TOT} \ , \ee where $\varepsilon$ is the efficiency for reconstructing the $\phi$ decay products, which we fix to be unity for any decay mode, as usually assumed for these types of projection studies.
 The specific detector geometry, size and distance from the IP point, have been chosen in an approximate way as follows.
 We imposed a detector volume comparable to the one of the proposed experiment ANUBIS.
 Namely, $V=1.5\times V_{\rm ANUBIS}$ where $V_{\rm ANUBIS}\simeq 15\times 10^{3}\,$m$^3$\cite{Bauer:2019vqk}.
 Then for the low- and high-energy $\mu$TRISTAN$_{\mu e}$ options, which have different ring circumference sizes, we chose $r$ and $D$ in order to optimise the reach in the $c\tau_\phi - {\rm BR}(h\to \phi \phi)$ plane, under the constraints that the cylindrical detector of radius $r$ should not intercept the collider ring and that its length $L$ should not exceed $\simeq 100\,$m.
 Practically, for the low-energy (high-energy) option we set $D=100\,$m $(150\,$m), $r=10\,$m $(7.5\,$m) and $L=70\,$m $(125\,$m).
-Working in the zero background hypothesis, an assumption justified by the large distance of the detector from the IP, we then computed the 95\% confidence level (CL) exclusion limits by requiring a maximum number of signal events $N_{\rm TOT}=4$.
+As regarding possible backgrounds to our proposed search, we note that all SM particles produced at the IP will either be bent away by the main detector magnets or else stopped by the environment material before they have the change to reach the far detector, with the exception of muons and neutrinos.
+These are then the only particles that can induce background events by scattering within and/or upstream the detector volume.
+The muon induced background can be almost completely suppressed by employing a veto scintillator system as in FASER\,\cite{FASER:2018eoc}, while the neutrino flux from hadron decay is expected to be drastically reduced with respect to the LHC case (which for the LLP search at FASER\,\cite{FASER:2023tle} already gives a negligible contribution), since $\mu$TRISTAN employs lepton beams.
+At $\mu$TRISTAN there will however be a large flux of neutrinos arising from the decay of the circulating $\mu^+$ beam.
+With bunches of $\simeq 1.4\times 10^{10}$ muons injected with a frequency of 50\,Hz\,\cite{Hamada:2022mua} one expects around $7\times 10^{11}$ decaying muons per second.
+Only those decaying in the straight section of the collider ring close to the IP will however travel towards the far detector.
+Assuming a straight region of length $\simeq 100\,$m, this results in a flux of $\simeq 10^{10}\,{\rm sec}^{-1}$ of almost collinear neutrinos.
+With an operational time of $t_{\rm tot} = {\cal L_{\rm tot}}/{\cal L_{\rm ist}} = 1000\,{\rm fb^{-1}}/(4.6\times 10^{33}\,{\rm cm}^2\,{\rm sec}^{-1})\simeq 2.2\times 10^8\,{\rm sec}$\,\cite{Hamada:2022mua}, one obtains $4.4 \times 10^{18}$ neutrinos intersecting the proposed detector during the experiment lifetime.
+The number of neutrinos interacting with the detector volume can be roughly computed by using the interaction probability within the FASER volume which, from\,\cite{FASER:2019dxq,FASER:2023tle}, can be estimated to be around $4\times 10^{-16}$, rescaled by the different length of the proposed detector with respect to FASER.
+This gives approximately $10^5$ neutrino induced events within the detector volume, which is a non negligible rate.
+Possible ways to suppress the neutrino induced background are {\emph{(i) Use of timing information:}} beam decay neutrinos come from continuous $\mu^+$ decay while LLPs from hard scattering arrive in narrow bunches.
+With precision timing it might be possible to reject events not coincident with bunch collisions. {\emph{(ii) Track origin:}} LLPs decay into a pair of SM particles whose tracks originate in a common vertex.
+A good reconstruction of both tracks can allow to discriminate signal events with respect to neutrino induced background events. {\emph{(iii) Improved detector design:}} minimising the amount of material in the main detector volume can reduce the neutrino interaction rate. {\emph{(iv) Hollow cylindrical detector:} neutrinos have a tiny angular separation with respect to parent muon, see {\emph{e.g.}}\,\cite{Marzocca:2025inb}, while the $\phi$ flux peaks at a larger angle, see Fig.\,\ref{fig:flux}.
+An hollow cylindrical detector equipped with veto layers can allow to retain only tracks originating from LLPs decaying within the main detector volume\,\footnote{To mitigate the neutrino induced background, one can also employ a slightly off-axis detector.
+This configuration also allows the detector to be placed closer to the IP, further benefiting from a reduced attenuation due to exponential decay.}.